-01 ENGINE SPEED (RPM)

-Displays actual engine rpm.

-02 CALC GENERATOR FREQ (Hz)

-Displays the engine rpm converted to generator output frequency.

-03 SPEED REFERENCE (RPM)

-The speed reference or desired speed.

-04 FUEL DEMAND (%)

-Represents the engine fuel actuator input.

-05 SPEED REF BIAS SUM (RPM)

-Displays the total speed bias into the summing junction.

-06 LOAD BIAS (RPM)

-The speed bias for the load sharing and droop section of the control.

-07 SYNC BIAS (RPM)

-The speed bias from the speed and phase match device input to the control.

-08 BASE LOAD REF (KW)

-Displays the KW reference value of the baseload mode.

-09 GENERATOR OUT (KW)

-Displays the generator load in kilowatts.

-10 LOAD SIGNAL OUT (Vdc)

-Indicates the generator kW in units of load gain voltage.
-The value will vary from 0.0 to the value entered in HLOAD SETTINGS, LOAD GAIN VOLTAGE when the generator load varies from 0 to rated kW.

-11 FUEL CONTROL MODE

-Gives the control loop in control of actuator output.
+01 ENGINE SPEED (RPM) Displays actual engine rpm. (monitor) 02 CALC GENERATOR FREQ (Hz) Displays the engine rpm converted to generator output frequency. (monitor) 03 SPEED REFERENCE (RPM) The speed reference or desired speed. (monitor) 04 FUEL DEMAND (%) Represents the engine fuel actuator output.
+0-100%. (monitor) 05 SPEED REF BIAS SUM (RPM) Displays the total speed bias into the summing junction. (monitor) 06 LOAD BIAS (RPM) The speed bias for the load sharing and droop section of the control. (monitor) 07 SYNC BIAS (RPM) The speed bias from the speed and phase match device input to the co (monitor) ontrol.
+08 BASE LOAD REF (KW) Displays the KW reference value of the baseload mode. (monitor) 09 GENERATOR OUT (KW) Displays the generator load in kilowatts. (monitor) 10 LOAD SIGNAL OUT (Vdc) Indicates the generator kW in units of load gain voltage.
+The value will 0.0 to the value entered in HLOAD SETTINGS, LOAD GAIN VOLT, the generator load varies from 0 to rated KW.
+11 FUEL CONTROL MODE: Gives the control loop in control of actuator output.
+Can be one of the Minimum, Speed, Start Limiter, Maximum, Torque Limiter, MAP Limite Limiter.

-12 LOAD CONTROL PARAMETER
+12 LOAD CONTROL PARAMETER:

 Gives the control mode in control of the engine load.

-13 ANALOG INPUT #1 =

-Displays the value of the analog input #1.

-14 ANALOG INPUT #2 =

-Displays the value of the analog input #2.

-BDISPLAY LOAD INFO

-01 LOAD SENSOR INPUT (KW)

-Displays the generator load in kW.

-02 LOAD SENSOR (%)

-Displays the load in percentage.

-03 LOAD SHARING BIAS (RPM)

-This is the speed bias to the reference from the load sharing.

-04 LOAD SIGNAL OUT (Vdc)

-The generator kW converted to load gain volts.

-05 SYSTEM LOAD 0-3(Vdc)

-The total load voltage of all units on-line.

-06 LOAD SHARING BIAS (%)

-This is the error signal to the speed reference from the load sharing.

-CSHUTDOWNS

-01 SHUTDOWN STATUS

-The status shows TRUE when a shutdown is active.

-02 FIRST SHUTDOWN

-Indicates by a number (1 thru 5) the order in which the following shutdowns occurred.

-03 OVERSPEED (1)

-When TRUE indicates an overspeed.

-04 MPU FAIL (2)

-When TRUE indicates an MPU failure.
+Can be one of the following: Breaker Open, Unloaded, Load Sharing, Load Ramp, Base Load.

+2301D/2301D-EC Digital Control Manual 26288 13 ANALOG INPUT #1 = Displays the value of the analog input #1 in milliamps or volts. (monitor) 14 ANALOG INPUT #2 = Displays the value of the analog input #2 in milliamps or volts. (monitor) BDISPLAY LOAD INFO 01 LOAD SENSOR INPUT (KW) Displays the generator load in kW. (monitor) 02 LOAD SENSOR (%) Displays the load in percentage. (monitor) 03 LOAD SHARING BIAS (RPM) This is the speed bias to the reference from the load sharing. (monitor) 04 LOAD SIGNAL OUT (Vdc) The generator kW converted to load gain volts. (monitor) 05 SYSTEM LOAD 0-3(Vdc) The total load voltage of all units on-line. (monitor) 06 LOAD SHARING BIAS (%) This is the error signal to the speed reference from the load sharing. (monitor) CSHUTDOWNS 01 SHUTDOWN STATUS The status shows TRUE when a shutdown is active. (monitor) 02 FIRST SHUTDOWN This will display a message of possible shutdown conditions: NO SHUTDOWNS OVERSPEED MPU FAIL ANALOG INPUT #1 FAIL ANALOG INPUT #2 FAIL TEST MODE EXTERNAL SHUTDOWN AI CONFIGURATION ERROR (monitor) If the control is in the "Enable Manual Driver Test" mode, the output wi "TEST MODE" and the control will be in the shutdown mode. ll display 03 OVERSPEED When TRUE indicates an engine overspeed. (monitor) 04 MPU FAIL When TRUE indicates an MPU failure. (monitor) 05 ANALOG INPUT #1 FAIL When TRUE indicates a signal input failure. (monitor) 06 ANALOG INPUT #2 FAIL When TRUE indicates a signal input failure. (monitor)

-07 TEST MODE (5)
+07 TEST MODE